-Basic Electrical and Electronics Engineering (Common for CSE,IT,ME branches)

-I B. Tech. - II Semester (Code: 18EE001)

-Lectures : 4 Periods/Week Continuous Assessment : 50 Final Exam : 3 hours Final Exam Marks : 50
+Basic Electrical and Electronics Engineering (Common for CSE,IT,ME branches) I B. Tech. - II Semester (Code: 18EE001) Lectures : 4 Periods/Week Continuous : 50 Assessment Final Exam : 3 hours Final Exam Marks : 50

-- > To understand basic Laws in circuits, analysis of simple DC circuits, Theorems and its applications, fundamentals of AC circuits & its analysis and concepts of threephase balanced circuits - > To learn basic properties of magnetic materials and its applications. - To understand working principle, construction, applications and performance of DC machines, AC machines. - To learn basic concepts, working principal, characteristics and applications of semiconductor diode and transistor family. - To gain knowledge about the static converters and regulators. - To learn basic concepts of power transistors and operational amplifiers closer topractical applications.
+- To understand basic Laws in circuits, analysis of simple DC circuits, Theorems and its applications, fundamentals of AC circuits & its analysis and concepts of three phase balanced circuits - To learn basic properties of magnetic materials and its applications. - To understand working principle, construction, applications and performance of DC machines, AC machines. - To learn basic concepts, working principal, characteristics and applications of semiconductor diode and transistor family. - > To gain knowledge about the static converters and regulators. - To learn basic concepts of power transistors and operational amplifiers closer to practical applications.

-- CO1 Explain basic Laws in circuits, analysis of simple DC circuits, Theorems and its applications, fundamentals of AC circuits. - CO2 | Compare basic properties of magnetic materials and applications. - CO3 Assess the working principle, construction, applications and performance of DC machines, AC machines. - CO4 Explain basic concepts, working principal, characteristics and applications of semiconductor diode and transistor family. - CO5 Differentiate the static converters and regulators. - CO6 | Illustrate the Transistor family and Operational amplifiers.
+Course Outcomes: At the end of the course students will be able to CO1 Explain basic Laws in circuits, analysis of simple DC circuits, Theorems and its applications, fundamentals of AC circuits.

+- CO2 Compare basic properties of magnetic materials and applications. - CO3 Assess the working principle, construction, applications and performance of DC machines, AC machines. - Explain basic concepts, working principal, characteristics and applications of semiconductor diode and transistor family. - CO5 Differentiate the static converters and regulators. - CO6 | Illustrate the Transistor family and Operational amplifiers.